phax/phive/README.md

 * Added new class `CPhiveVersion`
 * Extended the `ValidationResultList` to contain the validation date time as well as the validation duration
 * Extracted new class `PhiveSeverityHelper`
+* Moved the determined "validity" into the class `ValidationResult` for persistence
+* Simplified the parameter list of `PhiveXMLHelper.applyValidationResultList`

 v11.1.1 - 2025-12-10
 * Updated to ph-schematron 9.1.1